 Choosing the best house wrap is a short-term decision that can have significant long-term effects.
-Effective air and water holdout can contribute to both structural durability and energy efficiency, while the optimal level of vapour permeability can allow walls to dry more quickly if water does get in, to help prevent mold and rot.
+Effective air and water holdout can contribute to both structural durability and energy efficiency, while the optimal level of vapor permeability can allow walls to dry more quickly if water does get in, to help prevent mold and rot.

 Based on cost alone, a perforated wrap can look like a bargain versus DuPont™ Tyvek® weather barrier.
 But a closer look at the material science inside each product, and the resulting performance comparison tells a different story.